 UBETS was designed to ensure an unbiased, credible and conservative estimate and was conducted by a team of local and national transportation, economic and energy experts.

 The study concluded that there is over $30 billion worth of energy development potential in the Basin.
-If this potential is realized, it could generate $10 billion of economic revenue and 27,000 jobs statewide over the next 30 years.
+If this potential was realized, it could generate $10 billion of economic revenue and 27,000 jobs statewide over the next 30 years.